Campaña por la Libertad para el soldado chileno David Veloso

 El 18 de octubre el pueblo chileno comenzó un levantamiento social generalizado, gatillado por un alza del pasaje del transporte de pasajeros en Santiago de Chile y la represión violenta a los estudiantes secundarios que se manifestaban contra el alza evadiendo masivamente el pago.
 Esta fue la gota que colmó la paciencia del pueblo chileno, tras treinta años de abusos y capitalismo neoliberal administrado por los gobiernos civiles que sucedieron a la dictadura cívico militar de Pinochet.
 El 19 de octubre el presidente Sebastián Piñera, impuso el estado de emergencia en la ciudad de Santiago, colocó a un general de ejército a cargo de la ciudad, y se impuso el toque de queda.
 Piñera sacó a las calles a las Fuerzas Armadas que se sumaron a la policía militar de Carabineros en la represión de la protesta social por primera vez desde el término de la dictadura.
 Rápidamente la medida se aplicó en la mayoría de las regiones del país.

 A pesar de ello, las manifestaciones fueron creciendo en número y masividad, y desafiaron con valentía el toque de queda y la represión.
 Justo una semana después de que estallara la protesta popular se produjo la manifestación más multitudinaria en la historia de Chile.
-El 25 de octubre dos millones protestaron solamente en Santiago, a los que hay que sumar otras regiones del país, con tres exigencias: sacar de la calle a las Fuerzas Armadas, retirar del Congreso la discusión de todas aquellas leyes que «vayan contra el pueblo», y convocar una Asamblea Constituyente para lograr una nueva Constitución que sustituya a la de 1980 implantada bajo dictadura y todavía vigente.
+El 25 de octubre dos millones protestaron solamente en Santiago, a los que hay que sumar otras regiones del país, con cuatro exigencias: sacar de la calle a las Fuerzas Armadas, renuncia Piñera, retirar del Congreso la discusión de todas aquellas leyes que «vayan contra el pueblo», y convocar una Asamblea Constituyente para lograr una nueva Constitución que sustituya a la de 1980 implantada bajo dictadura y todavía vigente.

 El 28 de octubre de Sebastián Piñera se vio obligado a levantar el estado de emergencia y el toque de queda, que no le habían permitido terminar con la protesta popular, a pesar de las graves vulneraciones a los Derechos Humanos, los muertos, desaparecidos y heridos.
 Por el contrario, el estado de emergencia y el toque de queda dejaron en evidencia la incapacidad del gobierno.